sammaule/mortgage-app/README.md

 Now click through to the mortgage tab.
 The mortgage size and purchase price will automatically be set to the highest possible affordable value, based on the information provided in the Budget tab.

-Users can alter these values, as well as the mortgage rates and terms until they find a monthly repayment profile that feels appropriate.
+You can alter these values, as well as the mortgage rates and terms until they find a monthly repayment profile that feels appropriate.

 The tool automatically calculates the total amount of interest payable over the term of the mortgage.
 Hopefully this can make clear the advantages of mortgages with shorter terms!

-Once the user is happy with the mortgage created, the 'Save mortgage' button should be clicked.
+Once you are happy with the mortgage created, the 'Save mortgage' button should be clicked.
 This will save the mortgage details for comparisons on the asset allocation page.

-Create several mortgages at once and these can be compared against one another on the asset allocation page.
+If you like, create several mortgages at once as you will be able to compare these against one another on the asset allocation page.

 ### Asset allocation

-The asset allocation tab can be used to compare different potential investment allocation against one another to see what the potential impact on total wealth is likely to be.
+The asset allocation tab can be used to compare different potential investment allocations against one another to see what the potential impact on total wealth is likely to be.

 This can help you to work out if buying a house makes sense from a financial perspective compared to investing your deposit money elsewhere.